Your Child’s Separation Anxiety and School

 say, “I think you’re feeling nervous, but you do have to go to school.
 Tell me what

 you’re worried about.”
 You may find that there is a real problem causing the anxiety.

-There may be a bully, a difficult teacher, or a test or assignment.
-If there is a
+There may be a bully, a tough teacher, or a test or assignment.
+If there is a problem,

 Don’t give in to arguments or tantrums.
 That teaches children that those things will

 work.
-Be sure to tell the teacher about your child’s worries.
-Most teachers are experts
+Tell the teacher about your child’s worries.
+Most teachers are experts at handling

-at handling separation anxiety.
-Most important, reward your children with praise every
+separation anxiety.
+Most important, reward your children with praise every time they